 Get started with manual testing easily using the Kanban board in the Work hub.
 Add, view, and interact with test cases directly from the cards on the Kanban board, and then progressively monitor status directly from the card.
 Developers and testers can use these rich capabilities to simplify maximizing quality within their teams.
 In Azure DevOps, you need just Basic access to use these features.
 See more at Add, run, and update inline tests.

 Manual testing in Test Manager

-The Azure Test Plans section in Azure DevOps or the Test hub in TFS (see Web portal navigation) provides a rich test management solution for teams that need advanced manual testing capabilities.
+Azure Test Plans or the Test hub in TFS (see Web portal navigation) provides a rich test management solution for teams that need advanced manual testing capabilities.
 It includes all the capabilities required for the testing lifecycle - including test planning, authoring, execution, and tracking.
-Get started using the advanced manual testing features with the Test Manager extension.
+Get started using the advanced manual testing features with the Test Manager extension for Azure Test Plans.

 Create and manage test plans and test suites for your teams with ease.
 Create static suites, requirement-based suites, or query-based suites.
 Export and share the test plans and test suites with your team.
 See more at Create test plans

 Create multiple test cases in one operation, or easily add existing test cases to a test suite.
 Assign single or multiple testers to execute the tests.
 View test results and references to a test case across test suites.
 See more at Create test cases.